Peopling of Thailand

 Chart shows the peopling of Thailand.

 The peopling of Thailand refers to the process by which the ethnic groups that comprise the population of present-day Thailand came to inhabit the region.

+That population is usually described in terms of several movements of people.
+Tai speakers moved south from what is now southern China into the river valleys of the north and later into the central plain, where an Austroasiatic-speaking population was already established; their descendants now form the large majority.
+Chinese immigration, drawn chiefly from the southern provinces, runs from at least the 13th century and became heavy in the 19th and early 20th.
+Three smaller streams reached the northern hills later, Loloish groups by way of Tibet, Sichuan and Yunnan, Hmong–Mien groups from southern China through Laos in the second half of the 19th century, and Karen groups from Burma, whose movement continued as refugee flight through the 20th century.

+Chris Baker and Pasuk Phongpaichit caution against treating such movements as neat layers.
+Gene pools and forms of knowledge need not travel together, and as the archaeological record has thickened the continuities have become more striking than the breaks.

-Gradual inland migration of Tai peoples from China
+Tai migration from southern China

 The Tai migration from the northern mountains into Thailand and Laos was a slow process, with the Tai generally remaining near the mountainous area in the region, where they were able to use their specialized agricultural knowledge relating to the use of mountain water for rice production.
+Baker and Pasuk state the point more precisely.
+Rice was long established in these hills; what the Tai may have brought was a set of techniques for a higher and more secure yield, developed in the karst country of southwest China, using dikes, retention dams, bamboo pipes, stone-lined ditches and lifting devices.
+Their settlement sites share a topography of a large basin, often at a confluence, with hill streams that can be tapped for irrigation.
 The earliest Tai settlements in Thailand were in the river valleys in the northern reaches of the country.

 Eventually, the Tai settled the central plains of Thailand (which were covered with dense rainforest) and displaced and inter-bred with the pre-existing Austroasiatic population.
+The genetic evidence for that earlier population is direct.
+DNA from skeletons of the upper Mun basin dated between 1500 and 500 BCE has its closest living match in the Chao Bon or Nyah Kur, a Mon-Khmer group still living in the nearby hills.
 The languages and culture of the Tai eventually came to dominate the regions of both modern-day Laos and Thailand.
 In more recent times, many of the Tai tribes of Laos also migrated west across the border, establishing communities in Thailand.
 The Laotian Tai ethnic groups, often referred to as the Lao, are largely clustered in the Isan region of Thailand.